Who we are

 14.1 The veterinary/client relationship is founded on trust and, in normal circumstances, a veterinary surgeon or veterinary nurse should not disclose to any third party any information about a client or their animal either given by the client, or revealed by clinical examination or by post-mortem examination.
 This duty also extends to support staff.

-14.3 The client’s permission to pass on confidential information may be express or implied.
-Express permission may be either verbal or in writing, usually in response to a request.
-Permission may also be implied from the circumstances, for example where a client moves to a different practice and clinical information is requested or where an insurance company seeks clarification or further information about a claim under a pet insurance policy.
+14.3 The client’s permission to pass on confidential information may be express or implied, except in relation to their personal data, where the consent must be express, specific and informed.
+Express permission may be either verbal or in writing, usually in response to a request, but if given verbally, a written note should be kept.
+Except in relation to personal data, permission may be implied from the circumstances, for example where a client moves to a different practice and clinical information is requested, or where an insurance company seeks clarification or further information about a claim under a pet insurance policy.
 However, whenever practicable the client’s express consent to the disclosure should be sought.

 14.4 Registration of a dog with the Kennel Club permits a veterinary surgeon who carries out a caesarean section on a bitch, or surgery to alter the natural conformation of a dog, to report this to the Kennel Club.